syedareehaquasar/hackerearth/README.md

 * Jadoo, the Space Alien has befriended Koba upon landing on Earth.
 Since then, he wishes Koba to be more like him.
 In order to do so he decides to slowly transcribe Koba's DNA into RNA.
 But he has to write a very short code in order to do the transcription so as not to make Koba aware of the change.
 The four nucleotides found in DNA are adenine (A), cytosine (C), guanine (G) and thymine (T).
 The four nucleotides found in RNA are adenine (A), cytosine (C), guanine (G) and uracil (U).
 Given a DNA strand, its transcribed RNA strand is formed by replacing each nucleotide with its complement:
-G --> C, C --> G, T --> A, A --> U
+G --> C

- Input: The input will always be a string of characters.

- Output: The output should always be a string of characters.
-In the case of invalid input, you should output Invalid Input as a string.

- Rules: Your code should not consist of any numerical characters (0, 1, 2, 3, 4, 5, 6, 7, 8, 9) and the length of your code should be
- <= 103.
-If your code consists of numerical characters, then your score is zero irrespectuve of your code length or testcases
- satisfied.
-If your code is devoid of numerical characters and is of length > 103 then you score 50%.

- SAMPLE INPUT
- C
- SAMPLE OUTPUT
- G
+C --> G
+T --> A
+A --> U

 * Raghav is currently watching Netflix.
 He is feeling thrilled after watching Seasons 1, 2 and 3 of 13 Reasons Why, and is desperately waiting for release of Season 4.
 But the makers of the show are in no mood to release the next season anytime soon.
 The makers of 13 Reasons Why give Raghav a challenge to solve.
-If he solves this challenge, then they will give exclusive copy of
-  Season 4 to him.
+If he solves this challenge, then they will give exclusive copy of Season 4 to him.
 But Raghav is feeling lazy.
 Can you help him solve this challenge?
 Given 3 integers A, B, C. Do the following steps-
 Swap A and B.
 Multiply A by C.
 Add C to B.
 Output new values of A and B.

-  SAMPLE INPUT
-  13 5 2

-  SAMPLE OUTPUT
-  10 15

 * Jadoo hates numbers, but he requires to print a special number "420" to recharge the equation of life.
 He asks your help to print the number but Since he hates numbers, he asks you to write the program such that there would not be any number in the code.

-  SAMPLE INPUT

-  SAMPLE OUTPUT
-  420